The Digital Age and the Internet of Things

 An affordable transceiver

-My AllStar Link node is built around a cheap Baofeng BF-888S UHF hand held transceiver commonly available from eBay & Amazon.
+My AllStar Link node is built around a cheap Baofeng BF-888S UHF hand-held transceiver commonly available from eBay & Amazon.
 The transceivers have 16 channels that are programmable via an optional USB cable.
-The BF-888S has gone through several revisions mainly with changes to the PCB, the version that I have is the latest revision with a short PCB and is supplied with a USB charger, previous revisions had a longer PCB and the supplied charger is supplied with a small plug-in mains power adaptor.
+The BF-888S has gone through several revisions, mainly with changes to the PCB.
+The version that I have is the latest revision with a short PCB and a USB battery charger.
+Previous revisions contained a longer PCB and a plug-in mains power supply for charging the battery.

-In preparation for building an Allstar link node you should program the radio with a suitable node frequency.
-I used the free Chirp software to program my radio using a clone USB cable purchased from ebay.
+In preparation for building an Allstar link node, the radio needs programming to a suitable node frequency.
+I used the free Chirp software to program my radio using a USB cable purchased from eBay.

-It should be noted that the radio can be programmed or re-programmed once it has been built into a node enclosure but it is easier to do it before hand!
+It should be noted that the radio can still be programmed or reprogrammed once it has been built into a node enclosure but it is easier to do it beforehand!

 Baofeng BF-888s Prior To Being Stripped Down